ctsstc/typio-form-recovery-reboot/README.md

 # Changelog

+### Version 1.6.5 (16th Feb, 2018):
+- New: Added support for websites using XML content types (battle.net)
+- New: Added edge detection for positioning right-click popup menu.
+- New: Right-click popup menu no longer hides current session data.
+- New: Added ability to set your own keyboard shortcuts
+- Change: Changed default keyboard shortcuts to prevent issues on Mac OS

+### Version 1.6.2 (8th Feb, 2018):
+- Change: Changed keyboard shortcut hints to reflect changes from last version.

+### Version 1.6.1 (7th Feb, 2018):
+- Change: Remapped keyboard shortcut for opening recovery dialog from Ctrl+Del to Alt+Del to prevent unwanted behaviour (collision with existing behaviour).

 ### Version 1.6 (Jan 11th 2018)
 Primarily a maintenance release.
 Improves performance and fixes a couple minor annoyances.